Darlene McCoy: Music career

 EMI Gospel signed her to a music contract in 2004.
 Her solo music career started in 2005, with the release of the single "Fallen in Love", and this released on September 13, 2005, by EMI Gospel.
-This eventually lead to an extended play being released, Fallen in Love, on April 24, 2007 by EMI Gospel, and this was the precursor to her first studio album.
+This eventually lead to an extended play being released, Fallen in Love, on April 24, 2007, by EMI Gospel, and this was the precursor to her first studio album.
 This song was included on the soundtrack of Tyler Perry's Diary of a Mad Black Woman.
-Darlene released, Darlene McCoy, on May 8, 2007 with label EMI Gospel.
+Darlene released, Darlene McCoy, on May 8, 2007, with label EMI Gospel.
 This album would be her Billboard magazine breakthrough release on the Gospel Albums chart at No. 22.
 The album got nominated at the 39th GMA Dove Awards for the Urban Album of the Year, while the song, "Simply Because", was nominated for Urban Recorded Song of the Year.
 Tony Cummings, indicating in a nine out of ten review by Cross Rhythms, realizes, "All in all, outstanding urban gospel."
 In 2011, she released a single, "I Shall Live And Not Die"on May 17, 2011, and this charted on the Hot Gospel Songs chart put out by Billboard at No. 21.

 Personal life

 Darlene McCoy has 3 Children: Ambria Boyd, Chandler "Champp" McCoy and Dylan McCoy.
 She also has one grandson Jax Nasir Scott, and one granddaughter.
 Darlene is also the first cousin, twice removed of minister/activist Benjamin Mays and comedian/actress Moms Mabley.

-In February of 2022, Darlene married actor Alphonso A'Qen-Aten Jackson.
+In February 2022, Darlene married actor Alphonso A'Qen-Aten Jackson.